 Are you comfortable with computers, tablets or smartphones?

-If you are new to computers, tablets, smartphones or the Internet, or if you are uncomfortable with computer, tablet or smartphone technology or typing, you may prefer in-person or telephone counselling rather than online counselling.
+If you are new to computers, tablets, smartphones or the Internet, or if you are uncomfortable with computer, tablet or smartphone technology or typing, you may prefer in-person counselling rather than online counselling.
 If you are comfortable with computers, tablets and smartphones and with navigating the Internet, are able to solve minor problems while working with computers or while on the Internet and you comfortably and regularly use email and its associated features, then online counselling may be appropriate for you.

 Can you find a private place to do your online counselling?

 Please do not engage in online counselling from your work computer.
 If you do, you risk experiencing technical problems.
 As well, employers sometimes monitor how employees are using their computer equipment, which could expose your confidential information.

 Please consider the emotional nature of counselling.
 If you are being regularly interrupted by friends or family, you will probably not get the most out of your online counselling experience.
 I recommend that you make sure you have a private time and location for your computer before you register for online counselling.